davidjb/turris-omnia-tls/README.md

    `/etc/lighttpd/lighttpd.conf` to comment out this line:

        $SERVER["socket"] == "[::]:80" {   }

-   For note, the later custom configuration changes the IPv4 port.

 1. Stop lighttpd; we will enable it again shortly: